 Companies have since 2015 had access to science-based market standards with which to align their business strategies with the goals of the Paris Agreement.
 Until recently, there have been no such market standards for investors.
 The absence of an industry-wide methodology has not discouraged the investment community from taking action, though, and investors have increasingly been focused on mitigating climate change through various approaches.

 These include driving the reduction of carbon footprints, excluding fossil fuels, engaging with companies in high-emitting sectors, implementing climate risk metrics and models, and investing in green bonds and other climate solutions.
-With the recent introduction of four frameworks for Paris-aligned investing, published by various initiatives, these tools and measures can now be integrated in a consistent fashion and deployed to create a fully Paris-aligned.
+With the recent introduction of four frameworks for Paris-aligned investing, published by various initiatives, these tools and measures can now be integrated in a consistent fashion and deployed to create a fully Paris-aligned approach.

 We’ve set out the key components for Paris-aligned investing, based on guidance from the Net Zero Investment Framework of the Paris Aligned Investment Initiative, the Target-Setting Protocol of the Net Zero Asset Owner Initiative, the financial sector guidance of the Science-Based Targets initiative, and the EU Benchmarks Regulation.